cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:--------|
 | **Possible values** | &gt;= 0 |

 This is the raw, total transaction size.
-Given 1MB transactions and a 5MB maximum transaction size, mempool will only accept five transactions.
+For example, given 1MB transactions and a 5MB maximum mempool byte size, the mempool will only accept five transactions.

 The default value is 1 Gibibyte (2^30 bytes).